 Until she starts doing it every 10 minutes and it stops being cute.
 I start wondering, if she really can be that hungry.
 At times it feels like she consumes more food than me.

-But then again, she usually has healthy things like veggie sticks, her favorite Thai pineapple and cherry tomatoes are high on the favorite list too.
+But then again, she usually has healthy things like veggie sticks, and her favorite Thai pineapple and cherry tomatoes are high on the favorite list too.

 You can be sure, that she is right by my side when I am having a smoothie and smacking her lips as well.
 It must be her constant running around (whenever she isn't sleeping) that makes her so hungry.